adinarmey/munging-open-data/manuscript/chapter02.md

     dtypes: int64(2), object(2)
     memory usage: 69.6+ MB

-We have five columns to work with: name, sex, number, prop, and year.
-For any given analysis, we may only be interested in one or a few of these, so it is convenient that `pandas` gives us a pivot table function.
-To sum up the number of births in each year, try this:
+We have four columns to work with: name, sex, number, and year.
+For any given analysis, we may only be interested in one or a few of these, so it is convenient that `pandas` gives us a **pivot table** function.
+Essentially this allows us to re-arrange the data table with our selection of rows and column headings, and aggregate (e.g. sum or average) the values to conform to those dimensions.
+To sum up the number of births in each year, for example, try this:

     In [11]: names.pivot_table("number",index="year",aggfunc=sum)